-The acc_ev_compute_construct_start event is triggered at entry to a compute construct, before any launch events that are associated with entry to the compute construct.
-The acc_ev_compute_construct event is triggered at the exit of the compute construct, after any launch events associated with exit from the compute construct.
+2724 The acc_ev_compute_construct_start event is triggered at entry to a compute construct, event is triggered at the exit of the compute construct, after any launch events associated with exit from the compute construct.
 If there are data clauses on the compute construct, those data clauses may be treated as part of the compute construct, or as part of a data construct containing the compute construct.
 The callbacks for data clauses must use the same line numbers as for the compute construct events.